cvzi/mpv-youtube-download/README.md

 The location of the .conf files on Windows is `%APPDATA%\mpv\script-opts`

-On windows, you need to [add the directory of the ffmpeg.exe to your machine's %PATH](https://stackoverflow.com/a/41895179/10367381) or put the ffmpeg.exe in the same directory as the youtube-dl.exe.
+On windows, you need to [add the directory of the ffmpeg.exe to your machine's %PATH](https://stackoverflow.com/a/41895179/10367381) or put the ffmpeg.exe in the same directory as the youtube-dl.exe/yt-dlp.

 ### mpv.net:
 The script folder for mpv.net is: